• twitter-icon

 Why Should Revise Personal Income Tax Rate?

-People’s income has been affected by this as they lost their jobs, pay cuts were executed and various businesses were forced to close their operations.
-The demand of the customers was back to normal with difficulty and the new variant seems to affect the consumers along with the demand.
+People’s income has been affected by this as they lost their jobs, pay cuts were executed, and various businesses were forced to close their operations.
+The demand of the customers was back to normal with difficulty, and the new variant seems to affect the consumers along with the demand.

 Reasons to Revise Income Tax Rates

-Tax experts mentioned that in most cases people do not want to go from the former framework as everyone owns some savings.
-“Nearly all assesses have their PF getting deducted.
-Multiple income tax regimes create a mess.
 When we talk about simplicity, there are glitches in the system, inordinate delays in filing notifications and so on.
 When we (as a CA firm) face trouble, how can an individual navigate the online filing system without help?”

 Income Tax Exemptions and Deductions

-Arvind Panagariya, economist along with the professor of economics at Columbia University specified that the improvement in the direct tax is due from a longer period.
+Arvind Panagariya, an economist along professor of economics at Columbia University, specified that the improvement in the direct tax is due to a longer period.
 “In the Indian system, an income between Rs 2.5-5 lakh gets taxed at 5 per cent.
-If I earn Rs 4,99,999, I get taxed at 5 per cent, if I earn a rupee more than I get taxed at 10 per cent.
-It disincentives me from any work to move beyond the income bracket.
-Unless I jump over a lakh rupees.
-If my income is Rs 6,00,000 I would do everything to keep it below Rs 5,00,000—this system creates a huge incentive to lie.
-In India, marginal and average tax rates are the same.
-The horizontal inequity in taxation has to end.
-If income is coming from another source, it gets taxed differently.
-This has to end.”
+If I earn Rs 4,99,999, I get taxed at 5 per cent; if I earn a rupee more than I get taxed at 20 per cent.
+It disincentivises me from doing any work to move beyond the income bracket.

-High Income Tax Rates Across World
+High Income Tax Rates Across the World

-Towards individual tax rates the income tax rates of the country come under the highest in the world.
-For the persons whose income is more than Rs 15 lakh, the tax rate upon the salaries would be more than 30% but the corporate tax rate gets lowered to 15% for the new units.
-Despite the financial consideration that would make the rates of the tax lower in the budget, the salaried class who furnish the taxes and consumes the economy has been left behind for a longer period.
+Towards individual tax rates, the income tax rates of the country are among the highest in the world.
+For the persons whose income is more than Rs 24 lakh, the tax rate on the salaries would be more than 30% but the corporate tax rate gets lowered to 15% for the new units.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."

-Arpit Kulshrestha seeks higher interests in financial services, taxation, GST, I-T, etc. Writes articles with depth knowledge and is extensive for the same.
-The resources provide effective articles for the products of SAG infotech which provides taxation and IT software.
+CA Dhanesh Patel having higher interests in financial services such as Goods and Service Tax and Income Tax Act.
+Writes articles with depth knowledge and is extensive for the same.
+The resources provide effective articles for the products of SAG InfoTech which provides Software of Income Tax Return filling, GST Return filling and ROC filling.
 Writing from observations and researching makes his articles virtuous.
-View more posts

 SAGINFOTECH PRODUCTS